Standards for a sincere AI.

 Relationship

-The unit of trust is the dyad (human+AI).
-We use "partner" not "user".
+The unit of trust is the dyad.
+We design for human and AI together.

 III